ialeksandrov/deployment/README.md

 NOTE:
 It is not the power of ansible to use it locally, but in this case is easier for testing.
-The right way is to have a hosts file with the following configuration:
+The right way is to have a hosts file (also called inventory file) with the following configuration:

 [monitoring]\
 <ip/dns of the monitoring instance>